 [US/p] An exploration of life in colonial North America through laws passed to regulate, restrict, and give meaning to sexual relations by British, Spanish, French, and Dutch colonizers.
 Major themes will be sexual and gender norms, faith and family, economic systems, geography, and culture with an emphasis on cross-cultural conflicts, interactions, and communities.
 Students will work extensively with primary source documents from court cases about interracial sex, premarital sex, sexual assault, abortion, same-sex intimacies, bastardy, and people of indeterminate sex and gender.
 Students will write an original research paper.
 One class meeting per week.
 Limited to 15 students.
 Not open to first-year students.
 Omitted 2017-18.
-Professor Manion.2016-17: Offered in Fall 2016
+Professor Manion.2017-18: Not offered

 (Offered as HIST 455 [US] and BLST 431 [US]) This course will explore the temporal, ideological and cultural dimensions of the American Civil Rights Movement.
 Following 1954’s Brown vs Board of Education decision, a diverse social movement of students, preachers, working people, activists and intellectuals challenged—and eventually dismantled—Jim Crow segregation in the American South.
 How did this happen?
 To answer this question, we will examine the origins of the movement, its institutional dimensions, its key figures, and its intellectual underpinnings.
 In addition, this class will trace the afterlife of the movement, assessing its national and global reverberations, as well as its relationship to the Black Power movement.
 As a research seminar, this course will culminate in the production of a 25-page research paper based on an analysis of primary sources related to the movement.
 Two class meetings per week.